DevopsLearning20/EHSAutomation/README.md

 Used a page object design pattern approach in this framework.
 Main advantage of this framework, it is easy to maintain.

+I included html project in root folder.
+I will invoke index file once we run test runner class, no need to path configration it will take itself tested on Windows machine.

 **Tools**

 Design Pattern - Page Object Model using BY Class.